 \section{Introduction}

 One can think of planning as the task of finding a plan that satisfies a set of properties, but also as the iterative process that starts before the goals, objectives, and preferences are fully defined \cite{smith:aaai-12}, and ends when a plan is found that is satisfactory for all parties involved.
 From this perspective, explanations serve the purpose of accelerating the convergence of preferences elicitation by humans.
 Explanations are by nature interactive; an explanation is something that one person (the explainer) does---it's a speech act \cite{searle:1979}--- for the sake of another (the explainee).
 But while interactive planning has become a relatively well-accepted paradigm, the crucial role of interactive \textit{explanations} in that process has been less widely investigated.

 The interactive process of finding suitable goals and constraints can go off track when agent A proposes a property that agent B rejects.
-To get A to accept this judgment, B can explain why the property can't be included in the plan.
-Or A may request an explanation from B to clear up their conceptual problem \cite{bromberger:1962,achinstein:1980}.
-Explanations can get the interactive process back on track.
+Assuming this process is cooperative, A will have proposed P on the assumption that this would help B in finding a suitable plan.
+So A will be in situation of a conceptual predicament, which on the pragmatic view of explanations we espouse, is a precondition for B's providing an explanation of their action \cite{bromberger:1962,achinstein:1980}.
+The point of B's explanation is to clear up A's conceptual problem so that the interactive process of finding goals and constraints can resume and continue.
+Explanations thus are ideally designed to get the interactive process back on track.

-However, fixing a conceptual problem may not be a one-shot deal; it may take several interactions to arrive at an explanation that is satisfactory for the explainee.
+However, fixing a conceptual problem may not be a one-shot deal.
+A conceptual problem is typically the result of multiple factors.
+In the scenario above, B's explanation for why P is unsatisfactory may rely on assumptions Q, R, ... that A may question or find incompatible with their view of the situation.
+Thus, an explanation answering the question {\em why not P?} may give rise further explanations clarifying why Q or R. it may take several interactions, several related explanations, to resolve A's conceptual problem.

 Such interaction is beneficial; previous work in psychology and human-machine interaction \cite{liao2020questioning,dazeley2021levels,lakkaraju2022rethinking,zhang2024may} provides evidence that interactive explanations are more interpretable and effective than static ones \cite{miller:ai-19}.

-Explanations between humans are interactive; hence, to provide appropriate explanations, we need conversational capacities that support an initial request for an explanation, as well as follow-up questions and remarks, in a conversationally fluid manner.
-State-of-the-art LLMs address this need; symbolic planners, even when coupled with a template interface, cannot match their fluency or flexibility in translating natural language into formal languages.